Lost-Outpost/sovngarde/CONFIGURATION.md

 + Try turning off any ENB that might be enabled and switching to the ultra lite reshade preset
 + Activate the performance grass and dyndolod mods under Septimus - Performance Mode

+### BethINI Settings
++ Make sure to close Mod Organizer 2
++ Open BethINI under (Your Install Folder)/Tools/BethINI 3.5/BethINI.exe
++ Be sure to choose the correct profile you are playing under the Setup tab
++ On the basic tab, select the preset you wish to use and checkk `Recommended Tweaks`
+   + For low end machines, choose `Low`
+   + For mid-range machines choose `Medium` (the default)
+   + For high-end machines you can bump up to `High` (note there is a performance impact, especially in cities)

 ### Extreme Performance (Potato Mode)
 + Turn off No Grass In Objects (Both versions)
 + Turn off enb and reshade